 - Add a photo from your camera, Photo Library or Scan Document.

-You can set a date and time for your task.
+You can set a deadline date and time for your task.
+We hope to be able to set start dates too.
 Your reminder can be set to repeat:

 - Every 3 months

 - Monthly on a specific date or day (first Sunday/ third Wednesday)

 - Yearly on specific months and days of the month.